 How does it work?

-Not much to see here.
+Really not much to see here.
 An XLL build is orchestrated with CMake; Luau and XLCALL32 are linked to form an XLL.
-There’s standard C++ glue to expose relevant aspects of the Excel SDK and marshal between LPXLOPER12 and friends, carefully managing memory and abstracting quirks - wide Pascal strings and other such fun.
-The Lua code is introinspected and C wrappers generated so that the Lua functions are (indirectly) exported by the XLL.
+There’s standard C++ glue to expose relevant aspects of the Excel SDK and marshal between XLOPER12 and friends, carefully managing memory and abstracting quirks - wide Pascal strings, memory ownership rules and other such fun.
+The Lua code is introspected and C wrappers generated so that the Lua functions are (indirectly) exported by the XLL.

-Macros are a more complex area but are also on the roadmap.
+Macros are a far more complex area but are also on the roadmap.
+There are also AI plans - it wouldn’t be 2025 without them.
+More on this later.

 Availability

 xllify will be available in September 2025, for free.
+You can register to be notified of general availability using your GitHub account.
 If you’ve any questions or comments, drop me a line via email or on LinkedIn.